TUM-cm/iService/README.md

 For the PhD thesis "Edge-Driven Proximity Service Platform for the Internet of Things in Indoor Environments" of Michael Haus

-This repository addresses the following question of the research problem:
+This repository addresses the RQ3 of the research problem:<br/>
-RQ3: How to realize user-oriented and privacy-aware IoT services by utilizing physical surrounding awareness in the managed indoor IoT areas?
+**How to realize user-oriented and privacy-aware IoT services by utilizing physical surrounding awareness in the managed indoor IoT areas?**

 We address this question by realizing a set of different proximity services.
 Our fine-granular seamless device association uses the similarity of visible light signaling in different spatial areas which are impossible to differentiate with Wi-Fi.
 On this basis, we